tahaafg20/D2-JS/07-objects-and-classes/05-inheritance.md

 In its current definition, the `Flower` class does not have a `region` reader or writer method.
 So the above code would error out.

-The remedy is to *extend* the class by simply opening it up again with the `class` keyword and adding in the new code:
+The remedy was to *extend* the class by simply opening it up again with the `class` keyword and adding in the new code.
+This was called Method Overloading:

 ```ruby
 class Flower